What is a corporate card? Guide for your business spending

 How does a corporate card differ from a regular credit card?

 The spending and debt features work similarly, but a corporate card isn’t just a typical credit card.
-Opening the card itself requires some extra steps, and the business entity is responsible for the card and purchase rather than any individual.
+Opening the card itself requires additional steps, and the business entity is responsible for the card and the purchase, rather than any individual.

-A corporate card is usually issued by a bank, and you have to go to the specific banking unit that deals with their corporate card programme.
+A bank usually issues a corporate card, and you must visit the specific banking unit that handles their corporate card program.
 Visa’s corporate card service, for example, is available through all the big banks, and they provide you with the name and contact details of the specific person who deals with these cards.
 So, it’s not your average banking service.

 There’s also the issue of liability.
-Small business owners using their own credit cards are individually responsible for the debt incurred, which can affect their credit score.
+Small business owners who use their own credit cards are individually responsible for the debt incurred, which can negatively impact their credit score.

 For a corporate card, while the employee is using the card, the business foots the bill.
 This effectively protects the individual against any liability that comes with non-payment of the debt.